mattmikolay/chip-8/chipquarium/README.md

 Press the `8` key to cycle down through the options.

 ## Notes
-In its current form, the game is playable, but I'll likely make some improvements in the future.
-I think the stats engine and minigame could use some more work, and I also plan on adding an ending screen.

 Chipquarium was written using the original CHIP-8 instruction set.
 As a result, it should run on the [COSMAC VIP][3] without any issues.